Small and Large Intestine

 Ross and Pawlina, Chapter 17 Digestive System II: Esophagus & Gastrointestinal Tract

-1. Be able to describe the layers in the wall of the digestive tract (mucosa, submucosa, muscularis externa and adventitia/serosa), and explain how they differ in the small and large intestines.
+1. Be able to describe the layers in the wall of the digestive tract (mucosa, submucosa, muscularis externa, and adventitia/serosa), and explain how they differ in the small and large intestinal segments.

-2. Be able to identify and know the general functions of the following regions of the GI tract:
+5. Be able to identify and know the general functions and structural differences of the following regions of the lower GI tract: Duodenum, jejunum/ileum, colon, appendix, and rectum/anal canal.

 To help you keep track of changes in the various layers, you can fill in this spreadsheet as you work through today's and next week's labs.